Detroit vs. Naples

 Median Age

-A $100,000 salary in Detroit has the same purchasing power as $154,545 in Naples — based on each city's cost of living index.
+A $100,000 salary in Detroit has the same purchasing power as $154,545 in Naples— based on each city's cost of living index.

 Homes in Naples are 160% cheaper (-$345,000 less).
-That's a significant down payment and monthly payment difference.
+That's a meaningful down-payment and monthly-payment difference.

-Renting in Detroit saves you $1,300/month — $15,600 per year.
+Renting in Detroit saves $1,300/month — $15,600 per year.
 Median rent: $900/mo in Detroit vs $2,200/mo in Naples.

-On a median-priced home, Detroit owners pay roughly $3,440/year in property taxes vs $5,096/year in Naples.
+On a median-priced home, Detroit owners pay roughly $3,440/year vs $5,096/year in Naples.
 That's a $1,656 annual difference.

 Median household income is $57,400 in Detroit and $82,000 in Naples.
-Detroit residents earn 43% more — but remember to factor in cost of living.
+Detroit residents earn 43% more — but factor in cost of living.

 Average commute is 26 minutes in Detroit vs 24 minutes in Naples.
 Commute times are nearly identical.